navigation

 Examples, advantages and application of the push strategy

-The push strategy is the everyday reality of every traveling salesman.
-It will be part of the network corporate website, advertisements and banners.
-Push marketing is about reaching the customer with an offer.
-Form is of secondary importance here.
-You may have seen statistics that say that for every 100 cold emails or phone calls, there are 1-2 sales.
-It doesn't sound very impressive, but the stats of a good salesperson are much better.
+Push strategy is the everyday life of every comedian.
+On the web, it will be corporate website, advertisements and banners.
+Push marketing is about reaching the customer with the offer.
+The form is of secondary importance here.
+You may have seen the statistics that for every 100 cold-mail or phone calls there are 1-2 sales.
+It doesn't sound very impressive, but the stats of a good seller are so much better.

-Besides, at a large scale, these numbers start to impress, and the costs of such a strategy are usually not high.
-An example of a push to strategy canvassers telecommunications companies who call customers and ask directly if they need a new phone.
+Besides, at large scale the numbers start to become impressive, and the costs of such a strategy are usually not large.
+Example push strategies this canvassers telecommunications companies who call customers and ask directly if they need a new phone.
 Another example is flyers, posters and banners advertising a pizzeria across town.
 Even if you don't feel like having a pizza, you might end up giving in as it seems like the simplest solution.

 Does the push strategy have any disadvantages?

-The intrusive seller is synonymous with the one who uses the strategy push.
+A synonym for an intrusive salesman is one who uses strategy push.
 You need to feel your client, because some people just hate such techniques.
 It might seem like a minor problem on the web where you can hide behind banners or mailing.
 Here, however, strategy lovers push also do not have an easy life.
 Lots of people use ad blockers and spam filters.

 The very protection of personal data and rights is on a different level than several dozen years ago - you can not call random people from the phone book or invade them at home.
 The number of TV viewers is decreasing, and services are popular on the web streaming - many of them have no advertising.
 All this makes even the best strategy push may not be effective.
 This therefore you have to invest in mix strategy pull and push.